nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 11.md

 Okay.
 Okay.
 Got it.
 They may have reburied.
 But I'm awful.

 Interesting.
-Sameer, I'm kinda with you now.
+Simear, I'm kinda with you now.
 I originally wasn't on the the, tomb raiding plan, but I'm curious now because I don't Can I, I'm gonna just go ahead and do a detect magic Okay?
 On on my sales and and everything around me.
 I don't you know, that makes sense, anyway.

 Oh, really cool effect.
 Yeah.
 I don't know I don't know what just happened, but I I did it.
 Magic.
 I don't know.